 - any person in the corporate structure which exercises influence or control over the business.

-All persons receiving profits or proceeds from the business must also complete a PID and be approved.
+All persons receiving profits or proceeds from the business must also be approved.

 Minors who are shareholders in a proprietary company, or who are beneficiaries under a trust don't need approval.

-If a person has already been approved in a position of authority under another current gaming licence in South Australia, a PID is only required if their circumstances have changed since their last approval.
+If a person has already been approved in a position of authority under another current gaming licence in South Australia, they will only need to reapply if their circumstances have changed since their last approval.

 The commissioner doesn't need to be notified if an approved person in a position of authority changes position within the same corporate structure - eg CEO to director, beneficiary to shareholder.